AI Retrieval Practice Quizzes: What Teachers Need to Know

 The teacher adds strict formatting rules to their AI prompt.
 They command: "Format the output using bullet points.
 Use a maximum of twelve words per sentence.
 Use vocabulary suitable for a reading age of nine years old."
 The AI simplifies the syntax without diluting the core academic concepts.

 Teachers print modified quizzes for specific learners.
-This lets learners retrieve information without sentence complexity causing cognitive overload.
-Testing benefits all learners (Smith, 2024; Jones, 2023).
+This lets learners retrieve information without sentence complexity causing cognitive overload, so the retrieval task tests subject knowledge rather than reading stamina.
+Testing benefits all learners when the surface demands of the prompt are matched to their reading profile (Sweller, 1988).

 Example:

 Teachers can adapt AI prompts with precise formatting.
-Language constraints improve accessibility for learners with SEND (Smith, 2023).
-This supports engagement in learning activities (Jones, 2024).
+Language constraints improve accessibility for learners with SEND.
+This supports engagement in learning activities.

 Teachers might think AI quizzes are ready to use, but they aren't.
-AI often gets facts wrong or uses the wrong terms (Smith, 2023).
-Learners may get confused if AI is inaccurate (Jones, 2024).
+AI often gets facts wrong or uses the wrong terms.
+Learners may get confused if AI is inaccurate.

 Teachers must verify every question and distractor against their scheme of work.
 An AI might generate a historically accurate question about the Tudors that relies on vocabulary you have not yet taught.
 Presenting this to learners will cause confusion and erode their confidence.
 You remain the pedagogical expert; the AI is simply a drafting assistant.